-Fayette County juveniles set youth center on fire
+Fayette County juvenile facility damaged by fire

 Wilder, which houses violent juvenile offenders, has been in the news after several reports of escapes, attempted escaped, and riots at the facility north of Somerville.

-Sources say they are unaware of any injuries from the incident and did not know how much fire damage was done to the facility’s school.
+No injuries were reported and at the time, sources did not know how much fire damage was done to the facility’s school.
 However, signs were displayed to alert the public of job openings at Wilder.

 Brown says this is a sign that things could be improving.